Free Consultation

 • Punitive damages – an additional amount that can be awarded in cases where a defendant’s actions were particularly negligent or wrongful as a means of punishing that person.

 Discuss the potential value of your broken bone claim in Denver before accepting a settlement offer by an insurance company.
 Initial settlement offers are often low, as the insurance company wants to save money on payouts.
-An attorney at The Fang Law Firm will review your case, estimate its value based on your specific circumstances and let you know if a settlement offer seems fair.
+An attorney at Fang Accident Lawyers will review your case, estimate its value based on your specific circumstances and let you know if a settlement offer seems fair.
 If not, we may offer to represent you during future negotiations with the insurance provider to demand maximum financial compensation.

 Types of Bone Fractures